Factbox - Clinton's policies on economy, Islamic State, other issues

-Here are the proposals the former secretary of state has made as part of her argument that she is best qualified to occupy the Oval Office.
-(For a Factbox on Republican opponent Donald Trump's proposals, please see)
+Here are the proposals the former secretary of state has made as part of her argument that she is best qualified to occupy the Oval Office:

 ECONOMIC POLICY